 Hi!
 I'm Travis, a graduate student in the Department of Psychology at McGill University.

 Prior to McGill, I received my BSocSci (Hons) and MSocSci in Psychology from the National University of Singapore (NUS).
 At NUS, I won the Graduate Students' Teaching Award for three consecutive semesters.
-In recognition of my teaching abilities, I was placed on the Honour Roll
+In recognition of my teaching abilities, I was placed on the Honour Roll.
+I've continued this commitment to teaching excellence at McGill, where I recently clinched the Michael Quek Teaching Assistant Award.

 When I'm not chasing Open Science Badges, you can find me spending my free time planning (my next trip), preparing (a stand-up routine), and playing (strategy games).
 Feel free to reach out for more information or a conversation :)